-- Piling is a foundational technique used to construct underground structural support systems. - Piling ensures stability and support for the surrounding infrastructures and buildings during the construction of stations and other subway structures, until the permanent concrete structure of the station is completed.
-Pile walls will be installed around the perimeter of the future station footprints. - A pile wall consists of overlapping (secant) piles to form structural walls and achieve the required water tightness.
-Some of the piles are reinforced with steel beams.
+- Piling is a foundational technique used to construct underground structural support systems. - Pile walls will be installed around the perimeter of the future station's footprint.
+It will ensure stability and support for the surrounding infrastructures and buildings during the construction of station. - A pile wall consists of overlapping (secant) piles to form an underground water-tight retaining wall.
 This activity is performed before excavation of the station shaft.